solarbrowser/quanta/README.md

 A high-performance, production-ready JavaScript engine written in C++ for Solar Project with high ES6+ compatibility and advanced optimization features.

+# ⚠️ DEVELOPING STAGE IS GOING TO CONTINUE ON 7 NOVEMBER ⚠️

 ## ECMAScript Compatibility

 **[████████████--------] %60**